ratschlab/sim_read_until/usecases/README.md

 These files are for our own reference and may not work for you out of the box:
 - `analyze_readfish_outputs.py`: to check whether ReadFish is mapping reads correctly by parsing the ground-truth from the read id
-- `plot_existing_seqsum.py`: to plot an existing sequencing summary file, e.g., from a real run
+- `plot_existing_seqsum.py`: to plot an existing sequencing summary file, e.g., from a real run; probably needs to be adapted to your setting
 - `remove_mux_scans.ipynb`: notebook showing how mux scans are removed (you don't need to run this, this is done automatically in the usecases)
 - `prepare_small_refgenome.py`: to create a small reference genome for the usecase
 - `results_preparation.md`: commands to create the results in the paper